-Except as noted below with respect to AHYDO Payments, a U.S. Holder will recognize gain or loss on the sale, exchange, redemption, retirement or other taxable disposition of a note equal to the difference between the sum of the cash and the fair market value of any property received in exchange therefor (less a portion allocable to any accrued and unpaid stated interest, which generally will be taxable as ordinary income if not previously included in such holder's income) and the U.S. Holder's adjusted tax basis in the note.
-In certain circumstances, we may be required to redeem a portion of each note to the extent necessary to prevent the notes from being "applicable high yield discount obligations" within the meaning of the Code (see "Description of the notes-Mandatory AHYDO Redemption").
-Any amount received as an AHYDO Payment will be treated as a payment of OID previously accrued with respect to the note (including the portion of the note not being redeemed).
-A U.S. Holder's adjusted tax basis in a note generally will be the U.S. Holder's cost therefor increased by previously accrued OID.
-This gain or loss generally will be a capital gain or loss (except as discussed above under the heading "Market discount").
+A U.S. Holder will recognize gain or loss on the sale, exchange, redemption, retirement or other taxable disposition of a note equal to the difference between the sum of the cash and the fair market value of any property received in exchange therefor (less a portion allocable to any accrued and unpaid stated interest, which generally will be taxable as ordinary income if not previously included in such holder's income) and the U.S. Holder's adjusted tax basis in the note.
+A U.S. Holder's adjusted tax basis in a note generally will be the U.S. Holder's cost therefor, decreased by any amortizable bond premium in respect of the note which has been taken into account and payment on the note other than a payment of interest, and increased by any market discount previously included in income in respect of the note.
+This gain or loss generally will be a capital gain or loss.
 In the case of a non-corporate U.S. Holder, including an individual, if the note has been held for more than one year, such capital gain will be subject to tax at a maximum tax rate of 15%, which maximum tax rate currently is scheduled to increase to 20% for dispositions occurring during taxable years beginning on or after January 1, 2011.
 The deductibility of capital losses is subject to limitation.